 Career Center Summer Internship Grants

-Each summer we fund 40-50 undergraduate students doing unpaid internships for a minimum of 300 hours.
+Career Center Internship Grants provide financial support for students doing unpaid or low-paid internships during the summer, with the goal of making internships accessible regardless of individual financial situation.
 These funds offer students the opportunity to explore career fields and gain experience.
 Selected students will receive $4,500.
 Students must secure an internship prior to the deadlines.

 Internship Grants for Undergraduates